AnoukvanGemert/To_do_List/README.md

 every item in the to-do list is saved in the localstorage.

 ## installation
-To istall the application locally:
+To install the application locally:
 1. clone the repository: git clone https://github.com/AnoukvanGemert/To_do_List.git.
 2. navigate to the project directory: cd To_do_list.
 3. install the dependencies: npm install.